ray-project/ray/doc/source/serve/index.rst

 requires vendor lock-in (SageMaker), framework-specific tooling (TFServing), and a general lack of flexibility.

-Ray Serve solves these problems by giving you a simple web server (and the ability to use your own) while still handling the complex routing, scaling, and testing logic necessary for production deployments.
+Ray Serve solves these problems by giving you a simple web server (and the ability to :ref:`use your own <serve-web-server-integration-tutorial>`) while still handling the complex routing, scaling, and testing logic necessary for production deployments.

 Beyond scaling up your backends with multiple replicas, Ray Serve also enables: